molecule/molecule.github.io/_post/prelims from my perspective.md

 THEIR QUESTIONS AND MY ANSWERS
 1. Specific technical details, how this differed from what had come before, and how it fit into the historical context.
+	- I nearly panicked at this point because I barely remembered this paper at all.
+In fact, for most of my answers I was mixing it up with another paper I had read recently (Touché, from Disney).
+This was one of the few I hadn't re-read the week before because I literally thought "What are the odds they'll ask about this paper?"
+Pretty high it turns out!
 	- I drew the screen, with the light, and a camera a few inches behind, with a hand interacting, and some lines that indicate the light bouncing off of where the hand is touching.
 	- I said multiple people could interact with it (mostly making this up), it could remember an individual over time, with some % accuracy.
 	- I didn't remember historical context at all (indeed: I don't think this was in the paper, and I think we would have needed someone well-versed in the field to explain to us how it fit.
 This was actually something we had discussed as a study group as something that would be interesting, but didn't know!)
 (I said this).